Cray-HPE/docs-csm/install/create_application_node_config_yaml.md

     > **NOTE:** The command `csi config init` does a case insensitive check for whether a source name contains an application node prefix.
 For example, the prefix `uan` will match `uan`, `Uan`, and `UAN`.

-    From the [example hmn_connections.json output](#hmn-connections-example-output), the following additional prefixes are required:
+    From the HMN example above, the following additional prefixes are required:

     ```yaml
     # Additional application node prefixes to match in the hmn_connections.json file